Landowners, citizen groups and local units of government can request technical assistance for implementation of

-In addition, the District’s Farmer-Led Council is promoting a cost-share opportunity to farmers for variable rate application.
-This cost-share opportunity is designed to promote nutrient management in the watershed.
+In addition, the District’s Farmer-Led Council is promoting a cost-share opportunity to farmers for cover crops.
+This cost-share opportunity is designed to promote soil health and reduce erosion.
 Limited funds are available.
 For more information visit the FLC Cost Share page.